Amit040802/Amit040802/README.md

 # Hi, I'm Amit 👋

 🎓 Software Engineering student at Bar-Ilan University
-💻 Interested in Software Development, Algorithms, Web Development and Mobile Applications
+💻 Interested in Software Development, Algorithms, Full-Stack Development and Mobile Applications
 🚀 I enjoy building real-world projects, learning new technologies and turning ideas into working products.

+---

 ## 👨‍💻 About Me

 - 🎓 Software Engineering student at Bar-Ilan University
 - 💡 Interested in algorithms, software architecture and full-stack development
 - ⚛️ Experience developing web applications with React
-- 📱 Exploring mobile development with React Native / Expo
+- 📱 Building mobile applications with React Native and Expo
-- 🗄️ Experience working with databases such as MongoDB
+- 🗄️ Experience working with MongoDB and backend development
-- 🤝 Enjoy working on team projects and collaborative software development
+- 🤝 Enjoy working on collaborative software projects and team-based development
 - 📚 Always learning new technologies and improving my development skills

+---

 ## 🛠️ Technologies & Tools